ecmwf/ecflow/docs/client_api/command_internals.rst

             Deleted suites will stay registered, and must be explicitly removed/dropped.
-            Note: Suites can be registered before they are loaded into the server This command affects news() and sync() commands arg1 = true | false           # true means add new suites to my list, when they are created arg2 = names                  # should be a list of suite names, names not in the definition are ignored
+            Note: Suites can be registered before they are loaded into the server This command affects news() and sync() commands

+            Argument(s):

+                auto-add: true | false
+                    # `true` means add any new suites to user list, when they are created

+                names
+                    # A space separated list of suite names.
+                    # Note: names not in the definition are ignored.

             Usage: